DataStax-Examples/astra-loom/README.md

 ### Running on your local machine (Docker)
 1. See https://hub.docker.com/repository/docker/omnifroodle/astra-loom for information about launching the astra-loom docker container.

-2. Copy `example.env` to `.env` and update it with your Astra and Google credentials.
+2. Copy `example.env` to `.env` and update it with your Astra DB and Google credentials.

 3. Run the following to setup your environment:
 ```bash